-According to the latest MetLife & U.S. Chamber of Commerce Small Business Index, small businesses’ concern over inflation has reached a new high as more brace for an uncertain future.
-The survey found 71% of small business owners believe the worst is still to come with regards to inflation.
-With inflation keeping costs high, and escalating interest rates, smart business owners are asking themselves how to weather the storm.
+According to the MetLife & U.S. Chamber of Commerce Small Business Index for the first quarter of this year, small businesses’ concern over inflation has reached a new high as more brace for an uncertain future.
+With inflation keeping costs high, and high interest rates, smart business owners are asking themselves how to weather the storm.

-Here are three things small business owners can do now to identify their best path forward.
+Here are three things small business owners can do now to navigate the changing economic landscape.

-Don’t stop with a clean set of historical financials—compare your plan (budget and projection) to your actual performance so you can see where your thinking was on target, and where it might have been off.
-Clarity around the assumptions that you made that didn’t work out gives you a great place to start when it comes to adapting your business plan to your current situation.
+Frequent comparisons of your budget/projection to your actual performance helps you identify where your thinking was on target, and where it might have missed the mark.
+Clarity around the assumptions that you made that didn’t work out gives you a great place to start in order to adapt your business plan to changing market conditions.

-One of the easiest ways to navigate high inflation, tight labor markets, and wonky supply chains is to confirm that every product or service you sell makes a profit.
-And if it doesn't, identify what needs to happen to make that possible.
+One of the easiest ways to navigate high inflation, tight labor markets, and wonky supply chains is to confirm that every product or service you sell makes a profit – and identify what needs to change for any that don’t.

-Calculate your average revenue and costs for every product, cart, project, or customer (your unit economics) so you know your average gross margin and net profit per unit.
-Then, compare individual products, services, or projects to that average so you can decide how to adapt your pricing or go-to-market strategy, or which offerings should be cut out.
+Calculate your unit economics – the average revenue and costs for every product, cart, project, or customer - so you know the average gross margin and net profit across all products.
+Then, compare each of your products or services to that average so you can decide which offerings you need to adjust or cut out altogether.

-For example, one of my clients that resells goods moved from guaranteeing fixed prices for their large clients to guaranteeing a fixed discount on manufacturer suggested retail price (MSRP), so that any price increases from their vendors would be passed to their clients and their gross margin would remain stable.
+For example, one of my clients that resells goods changed their pricing from a fixed price schedule to a fixed discount on manufacturer-suggested retail price (MSRP), so that any price increases from their vendors would be passed to their clients and their gross margin would remain stable despite rising costs.

-Each business is affected by inflation differently, so a quick analysis of the following areas can help you identify the potential impact:
+Inflation hits each business owner differently, so a quick analysis of the following areas can help you identify the potential impact:

 - Your business financing: Do you have any variable rate financing agreements?
 Will you need to secure additional financing within the next 18-24 months?

-- Your personal financial situation: Take a look at your other personal obligations that may increase with inflation such as credit card debt or a variable rate mortgage.
+- Your personal financial situation: Do you have personal obligations that may increase with inflation such as credit card debt or a variable rate mortgage?
 As you prep for potential business slowdowns, think through how your personal and business finances work together and depend on each other.

-Taking one or more of these steps not only improves the resilience of your business during challenging economic conditions, but will also make you less dependent on outside capital.
-Knowing your numbers and the specific challenges for your business will help you navigate the uncertainty that the economy may be experiencing in the months to come.
+Tackling any one of these topics will not only improve the resilience of your business during challenging economic conditions but will also make you less dependent on outside capital as those markets continue to tighten.

-And most importantly, becoming an expert on what’s working (and what isn’t) in your business helps you stay nimble and build your own confidence in each decision you make.
+Most importantly, becoming the expert about what’s working (and what isn’t) in your business helps you stay nimble and build your own confidence in each decision you make.

 Grow with CO—